 Opening Hours: Daily from 8.30 AM to 7.15 PM in the summer.
 In winter it closes at 4.30 PM.

 And you’re done for the day!
 For dinner, why not go traditional and have pizza?
 There is no shortage of options when it comes to good pizza places in Rome, so make sure to add the following to your list of options:

 DAY 3: Trastevere + Villa Borghese

-For your third day in Rome, I want to bring you around there is no better way to spend your morning than to walk around the lovely neighborhood of Trastevere.
+For your third day in Rome, there is no better way to spend your morning than to walk around the lovely neighborhood of Trastevere.

 If you visit Trastevere on a Sunday, don’t forget to check out Mercato di Porta Portese.
 This is a massive flea market in the neighborhood that is a go-to destination for bargain hunters.
 The market features thousands of stalls that sell all kinds of items you could think of – from rare books, bikes, shawls, and so much more!
-This is a CRAZY busy market and for me the best part are the vendors who shout and sing to attract customers – it’s like a free show!
-Just be sure to keep a close eye on your valuables, as pick pocketing here is pretty common.
+This is a CRAZY busy market and for me, the best part is the vendors who shout and sing to attract customers – it’s like a free show!
+Just be sure to keep a close eye on your valuables, as pick-pocketing here is pretty common.